 Further information on admission of children outside the normal age group

-There is no guarantee that an application will be accepted on this basis.
-If the application is not accepted this does not constitute a refusal of a place and there is no right to an independent statutory appeal.
-Similarly there is no right of appeal for a place in a specific year group at a school.
-The internal management and organisation of a school, including the placement of pupils in classes, is a matter for the headteacher and senior leadership of individual schools.
+There is no guarantee that an application will be accepted.
+If the application is refused, this does not constitute a refusal of a place and there is no right to an independent statutory appeal.
+Similarly, there is no right of appeal for a place in a specific year group at a school.
+The internal management and organisation of a school, including the placement of pupils in classes, is a matter for the Head teacher and senior leadership of individual schools.
+The Governing Body/Academy Trust of schools, which is responsible for their own admissions arrangements (academies, voluntary aided, foundation and free schools) are responsible for making decisions about applications for places in their schools.